 At Enterprise level, the platform costs over £4,400 per month including VAT.
 That is more than £53,000 per year before any add-ons.

-These are the numbers that prompt the Reddit threads, the Trustpilot reviews, and the calls I get from businesses that took a renewal quote and immediately started looking for alternatives.
+These are the numbers that prompt the Reddit threads, the Trustpilot reviews, and the calls we get from businesses that took a renewal quote and immediately started looking for alternatives.

 The headline prices are only part of the picture.
 These are the costs that regularly surprise SMEs on their first proper invoice.